Sayrikey1/chat-with-docs-credit-chek/ReadME.md

 ### Chatbot Interaction 🤖

-1. After logging in, navigate to the "Chatbot" page.
+1. Navigate to the "Chatbot" page.
-2. Type your message in the input box and click "Send".
+2. Type your message and click "Send".
-3. The chatbot will respond to your queries, powered by the embedding model and LLM integration.
+3. The chatbot will respond based on API documentation queries, using vector-indexed documents from Pinecone and LLM-generated content.

 ### User Profile 👤